utkuozbulak/pytorch-cnn-visualizations/README.md

 # Convolutional Neural Network Visualizations

-**Note**: I am now working on removing cv2 dependencies and moving the repository towards PIL.
-A few things might be broken, I would appreciate if you could let me know if something does not work.
+**Note**: I removed cv2 dependencies and moved the repository towards PIL.
+A few things might be broken (although I tested all methods), I would appreciate if you could create an issue if something does not work.

 ## Implemented Techniques
 This repo contains following CNN visualization techniques implemented in Pytorch: